Super-smart resources to help you win

 #2.
 You need to read the entire proposal before responding to it

 #3.
-You need to understand before you respond
+You need to understand the requirements before you respond

-One of our customers who was working in a semiconductor industry told us about the time he sent out a brief RFP requesting for a staff augmentation project.
+Storytime: A company in the semiconductor industry sent out a simple RFP for staff augmentation.
 The project required engineers capable of cabling semiconductors.
-Semiconductors are very small devices, and they require engineers who have worked on computer chips before.
+Semiconductors are very small devices that require the expertise of experienced engineers.

-You may think that the above example is funny, but quite often, those who lose bids are told, “You did not understand our requirement” or “Your solution had nothing to do with our problem.”
+It’s funny to read, but quite embarrassing to experience as a vendor.
+Those who lose bids are told, “You did not understand our requirements” or “Your solution had nothing to do with our problem.”

 #4.
-Finding no partner is better than finding an irrelevant one
+Presenting no partner is better than a noncompliant one